SaffetGokcenSen/saffetgokcensen.github.io/_posts/2022-04-06-a-detailed-calculation-of-a-controlled-direct-effect.md

 ## Conclusion
 A calculation for a direct controlled effect has been made.
 The relations between the post-intervention and pre-inervention probabilities have been explained in a detailed way.
 ## References
-[1] Judea Pearl, Madelyn Glymour, Nicholas P. Jewell, \emph{Causal Inference In Statistics A Primer}, John Wiley \& Sons Ltd., 2016.
+[1] Judea Pearl, Madelyn Glymour, Nicholas P. Jewell, Causal Inference In Statistics A Primer, John Wiley and Sons Ltd., 2016.